James Tyler Guitars: History

 The company's first original finish was created in 1991 for Michael Landau as a joke that Tyler has commented "unfortunately, the world took it seriously".
 It got named "psychedelic vomit", and Jordan McLachlan of Guitarist magazine described it as "completely mad and random".
 The second finish was created in 1993, again for Michael Landau, and was named "burning water", and is a combination of different colors which Neville Marten described as "a mass of swirls in different metallic colors".
 In 1998 the first "shmear" finish was created, a paint job that uses layers of different kinds of paint and takes about a week to finish.

 In 2008 the company released a series of guitars using the brand "Joe" and only made them available to the Japanese market.
 These guitars are a more minimal version of the Studio Elite and the Strat-style Classic models.

 A Tyler-designed series of Line 6's Variax line of guitars was announced in the spring of 2010.

 The company also produced a limited number of custom-built bass guitars between 1992 and 2006, used for instance by David Hungate and Neil Stubenhaus.

 In 2011 Tyler Guitars relocated their operation and offices to a new facility in San Fernando Valley.
 In 2014 James Tyler partnered with Japanese distributor Daisuke Kitahara to manufacture affordable versions of their popular models in Japan before establishing Tyler Guitars Japan two years later.

+James Tyler died from interstitial lung disease on August 29, 2024, at the age of 72.

+James Tyler Guitars will continue to manufacture guitars and develop new models.